USCIS Response to COVID-19

 USCIS field offices will send notices to applicants and petitioners to reschedule postponed naturalization ceremonies.
 The ceremonies may be shorter to limit exposure to those in attendance.
 USCIS will not play videos during naturalization ceremonies, but will give attendees a flyer with information and links directing them to the videos on the USCIS website.
 Under the shortened format, all legally required portions of the ceremony will take place.
 Attendance is limited to the candidates who are scheduled to be naturalized, a parent or trusted adult if the candidate is a minor and individuals providing disability assistance to a candidate.

 As USCIS safely resumes in-person services, some naturalization ceremonies may be conducted differently than in the past.
 You may receive supplemental information from USCIS that provides detailed instructions for your ceremony.
 Please pay close attention to this information to ensure a safe and enjoyable ceremony experience.

-USCIS will consider a response received within 60 calendar days after the due date set forth in the following requests or notices before taking any action, if the request or notice was issued by USCIS between March 1 and Sept.
-11, 2020:
+We will consider a response received within 60 calendar days after the due date set forth in the following requests or notices before taking any action, if we issued the request or notice anytime from March 1, 2020, through March 26, 2022:

 - Request for Evidence;

 - Notice of Intent to Deny;

 - Notice of Intent to Revoke;

 - Notice of Intent to Terminate regional centers; and

 - Motion to Reopen an N-400 Pursuant to 8 CFR 335.5, Receipt of Derogatory Information After Grant.